KarchinLab/bigmhc/README.md

 * `predict.py` is used for making predictions using BigMHC EL and BigMHC IM
 * `train.py` allows you to train or retrain (transfer learning) BigMHC on new data

+Both scripts, which can be run from any directory, offer help text.
+* `python predict.py --help`
+* `python train.py --help`

 #### Examples